philsturgeon/phil.tech/source/2015-10-02-everyones-favourite-twitter-character.html.markdown

 > You can't even fix flat tyres?
 How stupid are you.

-A) I can change a flat on my racing bike in about 3 minutes thank you, which could do with some efficiency tweaking.
-I fumble with the tyre levers a bit, but I'm working on it.
+This general advice wasn't about me.
+As an beginner/intermediate biker, my friends might now know how to do that.
+Does the seller have a patch kit?
+Does my friend?

-B) This general advice wasn't about me.
-As an beginner/intermediate biker, my friend should not be responsible for getting that bike into a test-ridable state before buying it, and using this opportunity to randomly attack is a strange move.
+At a restaurant, if a steak is undercooked you'd ask them to cook it.
+If they say no then fuck them, I'm not gonna take it home and cook it myself.
+That's not how this works.

+Besides, using this opportunity to randomly attack is a strange move.
 Are you ok?
 Do you need a friend to talk to?
 It's not me, but... somebody probably likes you.

 ## The Lesley Gore